alessandrobrioschi/alessandrobrioschi.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my webpage!"
-meta: "About me.
-I am a PhD student in Economic History at Queen's University, Belfast."
+description: "I am a PhD student in Economic History at Queen's University, Belfast."
 excerpt: "About me"
 author_profile: true
 redirect_from: